Have you ever had a Whole of Life policy with Nationwide?

 - I was not told by Nationwide that my Life Cover premiums could fluctuate.

-- I was advised by Nationwide that my Life Cover would pay the full amount on first death.
+- I was told by Nationwide that my Life Cover would pay the full amount on first death.

 - Nationwide made me feel pressured into taking out the whole of life policy.